-- o For individual pupils that are isolating and their class/ year group bubble are open, work must be provided.
-This should be in line with what pupils in school are being taught in school. - Staff will be available between 1pm and 3.15pm for any task that pupils are struggling with.
-Pupils can communicate via Class Dojo. - With identified pupils (identified with SLT), weekly well-being phone calls are to be made to families to check in on their well-being - Vulnerable pupils will require calls twice per week by their key workers / DDSLs - If a pupil persistently fails to complete work, then a courtesy call must be made to the parent/carer by the teacher to check on the child's well-being and to establish why the work is not being completed.
-It should be established whether school intervention is necessary. - Any concerns/complaints raised by parents/carers should be discussed with the phase leader or a member of the leadership team.
-Any safeguarding concerns need to be raised immediately with the DSL or DDSL. - Emails from parents/carers (which will be sent through the year group email accounts) will be responded to, within working hours, within 24 hours of receipt.
+- o For individual pupils that are isolating and their class / year group bubble are open, work must be provided.
+This should be in line with what pupils in school are being taught in school. - For identified pupils (identified with SLT), weekly well-being phone calls are to be made to families to check in on their well-being - Vulnerable pupils will require calls twice per week by the DSL / DDSLs - o If a pupil persistently fails to complete work, then a courtesy call must be made to the parent/carer by the teacher to check on the child's well-being and to establish why the work is not being completed.
+It should be established whether school intervention is necessary.
+Where appropriate, children will be required to return to school as a vulnerable child. - Any concerns/complaints raised by parents/carers should be discussed with the Head of School or a member of the leadership team.
+Any safeguarding concerns need to be raised immediately with the DSL. - Emails from parents/carers (which will be sent through the office email accounts) will be responded to, within working hours, within 24 hours of receipt.